GBlanch/DTC-Data-Eng-Capstone-project/capstone project/README.md

 ### Reproducibility

-I tried to give concise instruction on how I developed and deployed this project.
-I also provide some instructions on how to develop and execute the same process locally.
+I tried to provide concise instructions on how I developed and deployed this project.
+If you're encountering any trouble while reproducing this project, feel free to ping me and tell me about it:

-Here are the instructions:

 #### Creating GCS Bucket: